Bharat Mobility Global Expo: Production Spec Cars

+Bharat Mobility Global Expo 2024

+The Bharat Mobility Global Expo 2024, previously known as the Auto Expo, was a global mobility exhibition held from February 1-3, 2024, in New Delhi at the Bharat Mandapam.
+It featured over 800 exhibitors from over 50 countries, showcasing technologies across the automotive value chain, and included exhibitions, conferences, and buyer-seller meets.
+Prime Minister Narendra Modi addressed the event, highlighting India's advancements in the mobility sector.

 16th Auto Expo 2023

 The 16th Auto Expo was held at the India Expo Mart in Greater Noida between 11 and 18 January 2023.
 The interaction days for the domestic and international media, were opened from 11 January to 12 January 2023.
 All the gates of the 2023 Auto Expo open from 11 am to 6 pm every day.
 The 2023 Auto Expo focuses on new auto technologies as well as innovation.
 The following brands took part in the event: